 Steven is a barrister specialising in town planning and environmental law.
 He has been HIV+ since May 1996, and lives life to the full.
 He is an avid competitive cyclist, and is training to become the 7th Australian and 1st HIV+ person to complete solo the Race Across America, to confirm that stigma and discrimination against HIV+ people is totally unwarranted.
 Steven speaks regularly to a range of groups about living with HIV.

-Richard is the director of Brandview, a brand strategy and marketing consultancy that has shaped the positioning and stories of well-known brands in Australia and around the world.
-Core skills are research & analytics, brand positioning strategy, brand story frameworks, marketing and communication strategy, cultural change strategy and creative idea generation.
+Richard is the founder and director of Brandview, a brand strategy and marketing consultancy that has shaped the positioning and stories of well-known brands in Australia and around the world.
+Core skills are research & analytics, brand positioning strategy, brand story frameworks, Go to Market strategy, cultural change strategy and creative idea generation.

 Louisa joined he National Drug and Alcohol Research Centre (NDARC), Faculty of Medicine, UNSW in 1998 and has worked across a wide range of projects examining the epidemiology of illicit drug use, comorbid mental health problems, and illicit drug surveillance.
 From 2001 to 2008 she established and expanded national drug surveillance and strategic early warning systems across Australia.
 Louisa has been conducting increasingly diverse epidemiological studies and continues to work with WHO and UNAIDS examining epidemiology of illicit drug use and associated health risks across the globe.